Oscar winners 2018: The list

 ANIMATED SHORT FILM

-"Dear Basketball"
+"Dear Basketball" *WINNER

 "Garden Party"